 There is no potable water onsite, but toilets and trash services are provided.
 Campsites are basic, with nothing more than a clear area, picnic table, and fire ring.

-Fishing: With a name like Fish Creek, this reservoir attracts some anglers who are looking for a peaceful fishing spot in remote, mountain scenery.
+Fishing: With a name like Fish Creek, this reservoir attracts some anglers who are looking for a peaceful fishing spot surrounded by remote mountain scenery.
 Fish Creek Reservoir can be used for both fly and reel to catch the native trout species.
 Of course, a valid Colorado fishing license is required.

 Picnicking: The Granite Day Use area requires a small fee, and provides visitors with picnic tables, lake access, restrooms, and trash services.
-The picnic area is open from 6 AM to 10 PM.
+The picnic area is open from 6 AM – 10 PM.

 Address: Fish Creek Reservoir, Steamboat Springs, CO 80487